What Does a Governor Do?

 What do the sub-committees do?

 In order to make the work-load manageable, the Governing body appoints sub-committees to specialise in specific key areas.
-Recommendations and decisions made at the sub-committee level are fed into the main Governing body for ratification.
+Recommendations and decisions made at the sub-committee level are fed into the main Governing board for ratification.

 The sub-committees at Whitehall are: